 As you can see, not all of these are banks or credit unions.
 Some, like Afterpay, Klarna or Zip, are buy now, pay later platforms (BNPL); Some are money transfer services like TransferWise or Revolut; or simple payment platforms.

 If you’re an Apple aficionado, it might surprise you to learn there are other types of smartphones out there.

 With so many different models of smartphones available from the likes of Samsung, LG and Google, you don’t have to just stick with Apple Pay for mobile wallet services.
 The main alternatives to Apple Pay are:

 - Google Pay: originally launched as Android Pay, Google Pay is Google’s alternative to Apple Pay and is available on most modern Android devices.

-- Samsung Pay: Samsung Pay is available with Samsung’s latest smartphones – all Galaxy S9, Galaxy S8, Galaxy S7 and Galaxy S6 models as well as Galaxy Watch and Gear smartwatches can use it.
+- Samsung Pay: Samsung Pay is available with Samsung’s latest smartphones from Galaxy S6 models onwards, as well as Galaxy Watch and Gear smartwatches.